tab1-web/faq/docs/gameplay/core-mechanics.md

 ---

-# Lineage II: A World of War & Power
+# Lineage II: A World of War

 **Lineage II** is a high-fantasy MMORPG where players battle for dominance in a chaotic, war-torn world.
 Your character is a weapon—forge their strength, ally with clans, and shape history through conquest, politics, and siege warfare.